craigh411/suggestion-box/README.md

 Method  | Description  | Chainable
 ------------- | -------------|------------
-getSuggestions(url) | Gets the suggestion from the given url and displays them | Yes showSuggestions() | Displays the suggestion box with the current suggestions | Yes addSuggestions(suggestions) | Sets the JSON suggestions but doesn't display them | Yes loadSuggestions(url) | Loads the JSON suggestions from the given url but doesn't display them | Yes getJson() | Returns the JSON object used to populate the suggestion box | No
+getSuggestions(url) | Gets the suggestion from the given url and displays them | Yes addSuggestions(suggestions) | Sets the JSON suggestions but doesn't display them | Yes loadSuggestions(url) | Loads the JSON suggestions from the given url but doesn't display them | Yes getJson() | Returns the JSON object used to populate the suggestion box | No